MotasemAlfarra/starter-academic/content/publication/anti_adv/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In *Association for the Advancements of Artificial Intelligence*
+publication: In *AAAI Conference on Artificial Intelligence*
 publication_short: In *AAAI'22*

 abstract: Deep neural networks are vulnerable to small input perturbations known as adversarial attacks.
 Inspired by the fact that these adversaries are constructed by iteratively minimizing the confidence of a network for the true class label, we propose the anti-adversary layer, aimed at countering this effect.
 In particular, our layer generates an input perturbation in the opposite direction of the adversarial one, and feeds the classifier a perturbed version of the input.
 Our approach is training-free and theoretically supported.
 We verify the effectiveness of our approach by combining our layer with both nominally and robustly trained models, and conduct large scale experiments from black-box to adaptive attacks on CIFAR10, CIFAR100 and ImageNet.
 Our anti-adversary layer significantly enhances model robustness while coming at no cost on clean accuracy.